A Dynamic Near-Optimal Algorithm for Online Linear Programming: One-time Learning Algorithm

-Therefore, the objective value for online solution taken over entire period $\{1, \ldots, n\}$ is near optimal.
-However, the online algorithm does not make any decision in the learning period S, and only the decisions from period $\{s+1, \ldots, n\}$ contribute to the objective value.
-The following lemma that relates sample optimal to the optimal value of a linear program will bound the contribution from the learning period: \begin{lemma} Let $\OPT(S)$ denote the optimal value of the linear program \eqref{primalsample} over sample $S$, and $\OPT(N)$ denote the optimal value of the offline linear program \eqref{primaloffline} over $N$.
+Therefore, the objective value for the online solution taken over the entire period is near-optimal.
+However, in the one-time learning algorithm, no decision is made during the learning period $S$, and only the decisions from periods $\{s+1, \ldots, n\}$ contribute to the objective value.
+The following lemma that relates the optimal value of the sample linear program (\ref{primalsample}) to the optimal value of the offline linear program (\ref{primaloffline}) will bound the contribution from the learning period: \begin{lemma} Let $\OPT(S)$ denote the optimal value of the linear program (\ref{primalsample}) over sample $S$, and $\OPT(N)$ denote the optimal value of the offline linear program (\ref{primaloffline}) over $N$.
 Then,